 Floor jack base plate - New updated - the fourth picture shows the updated base plate

-for newer floor jacks that bolt together, we still include a pin that
+for newer floor jacks that bolt together and we still include a pin that

 presses into the base for older jacks with 1 3/16" pins.
 There are two